 2. Pick The Right Wrap

 Choose a fibre blend that will work well for you in different temperatures.
 Merino wool blends are great for this.
 Due to its natural temperature regulating qualities, merino wool has historically been used across different seasons.
 As a hollow fibre, it has the great ability to keep the wearer warm in cold temperature yet feeling cool and fresh in warmer weather.
 It can trap warmer air or allow heat to evaporate easily.
 Merino is also hypoallergenic, making it a great choice for babies.
 Finally, wool has a natural water resistance, so that in light drizzle your wrap won’t soak through!
 For small babies, a thicker wrap will offer enough warmth for them to be dressed in regular clothes underneath.
-Mobile, children are more likely to be wearing their own extra layers, making them more squishy and padded that normal!
-When independent walkers wearing coats etc suddenly want to be carried whilst out an about, a thinner wrap can be easier to get snug and tight over their extra bulk.
+Mobile children are more likely to be wearing their own extra layers, making them more squishy and padded than normal!
+When independent walkers wearing coats etc suddenly want to be carried whilst out and about, a thinner wrap can be easier to get snug and tight over their extra bulk.

 3. Prepare For a Shower Or Two!